Sicos1977/MSGReader/README.md

 {
         if (eml.Headers.To != null)
         {
-            foreach (var recipient in msg.Headers.To)
+            foreach (var recipient in eml.Headers.To)
             {
                 var to = recipient.Address;
             }